sboozy/SurfsUp/project-worksheet.md

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

 -obtain necessary imagery for files
--animate the background image and creat surfer div
+-animate the background image and create surfer div
 -assign event listeners for keyup/keydown so that keyboard arrows can move surfer on the Y-axis
 -create turtle divs and test for 2D-collision
 -visually alert the user that there has been a collision